Overview

 2. Set this endpoint URL on the Developers page in the developer dashboard, or via the Update Settings endpoint;

-3. This will generate a webhook key that should be used to authenticate requests on your app’s endpoint (webhook).
+3. This will generate a webhook key that should be used to authenticate requests on your app’s endpoint (webhook) - see authentication and generating a new webhook key below.

 General requirements for the endpoint: